Wills & Estate Planning

 Testamentary Trusts

-Testamentary—like last will and testament.
-You can actually create a testamentary trust through your will to control what happens to your assets and how your property should be inherited.
-If you go this route, then the probate court would examine your will after you die.
-Provided that the court accepts your will and agrees to fulfill the instructions you’ve laid out, that’s when any trusts would take effect, if you dictated that they should be created through the document.
+You can create a testamentary trust through your will to control what happens to your assets and how your property should be inherited.
+If you go this route, then the probate court would verify and examine your will after you die.
+Provided that the court accepts your will as valid and proceeds to fulfill the instructions you’ve laid out, that’s when any trusts would take effect, if you dictated that they should be created through the document.

 Spendthrift Trusts